The ideal steel for your knife from ABRAMS Industries®!

 A corrosion resistant martensitic chrome-steel (approx. 18% Cr) for cold work.
 It reaches an unusually high hardness and high wear resistance after heat treatment and is high gloss polishable and conditionally acid resistant.

-Suitable for, among other thing:
+Suitable for, among other things:

 > Better variants of pocket knives